-The Greek word pistis means "faith; trust and belief in God," encompassing related ideas including assurance, belief, believe, faith.
+The Greek word pistis means "faith; trust and belief," encompassing related ideas including assurance, belief, believe, faith.

 Lexical data derived from Strong's Exhaustive Concordance.
 See full disclaimer